 5. Canada

-Queen’s University also provides a two-year Master of Urban and Regional Planning (M.PL.) program that equips students with the knowledge and skills to learn in the field of planning and effectively solve the demands of today’s urban landscapes.
+Queen’s University also provides an accredited two-year Master of Urban and Regional Planning (M.PL.) program.
+The program helps students develop the knowledge and skills needed to become leaders in the planning field and address major planning challenges.

 6. Japan